Why McLanahan Ultra Sand Plants

 Frequently Asked Questions

-Why would I buy a customised plant instead of a quick set-up modular plant?
+Why would I buy a customized plant instead of a quick set-up modular plant?

 Consider a modular plant with a feed tph of 250.
 The expected output may be 60% sand, or an output of 150.
 You need to feed 415 tph to get 250 tph of product to match the output of a custom plant.
 As long as this is understood between the parties, then it is okay.
 If not, it comes as an unwelcome shock.
 The end result is more hours worked or more equipment purchased.
 Even when the capacities are well understood, variations in the typical feed gradation and actual run of mine material can create bottlenecks in the system on either the coarse or fine side, which results in reduced capacity of the system.